 Thank goodness these kinds of patients are rare.
 But when I am faced with this kind of a hostile situation, I speak only when it is absolutely necessary and just do my job.
 I am glad when the patient is gone and hope we never meet again.
 But there is an exception.
 You see sometimes a miracle happens somewhere between the polishing and goodbyes.

 The patient that just moments ago was a manifestation of the devil is suddenly the opposite and full of questions about oral hygiene.
 “Now he wants advice!” is my thought when I have couple of minutes time left before the next patient.
 But I do not have a heart to ask the patient to leave when I realise that all the hostility was due to the fear of the dental visit.
-Amazing fear!
+The amazing fear!

 Want to know one more Anti-patient type?
 Click here for my post Yet Another Anti-Patient.